HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 After that comes the main note.
 In this example, I summarise the paper, linking to relevant concepts discussed in the meanwhile.
 I also often give my opinion of the paper for future reference.

+This might sound like a lot of work to manage for each paper, but plugins like [Templater](https://github.com/SilentVoid13/Templater) and, in particular, [the citations plugin](https://github.com/hans/obsidian-citation-plugin) make this seamless.
+I will explain below how I set those up.

 ## Topic notes (orange)
 <img src="/assets/img/topic-example.png" alt="Topic note" style="width:89%; height:auto;" />